Home · bathroom

 Step 1: Kill water and power

 Turn the main water shutoff fully clockwise.
 Open every faucet in the house to drain the lines.
-Turn off the bathroom circuit breakers — water and electricity do not mix.
+Turn off the bathroom circuit breakers — water and electricity don't mix.
 Place a bucket under the showerhead to catch residual water.

 ⚠️ Warning: Don't test by "just" shutting off the shower valve — many homeowners have flooded a bathroom this way.
 Main shutoff only.